GregoriBavaro/GregoriBavaro/README.md

 ## 💼 Experience
 #### React Developer | LearnHub
-- Developed a comprehensive platform aimed at providing robust support for the IT community, fostering non-formal collaborations with esteemed organizations within the sector, including corporations and universities.
+- Developing a comprehensive platform aimed at providing robust support for the IT community, fostering non-formal collaborations with esteemed organizations within the sector, including corporations and universities.
 - Facilitated mentorship opportunities and guidance to aspiring entrepreneurs in launching new startups.
 - Orchestrated the maintenance of networks connecting individuals seeking hands-on experience, real project engagements, and further education across diverse domains.
 - Championed the advancement of the IT sector in Macedonia through proactive encouragement and empowerment initiatives.